neogeographica/quakesounds/CONFIGURING.md

 Command-line settings take precedence over settings from the config file.

+If a setting specifies a name but not a value, that setting is considered to have no defined value.
+So for example just specifying "pak_home:" on the command line means that the `pak_home` setting will be undefined regardless of how it is defined in the config file.
+Note that an undefined setting is not emptystring; it is literally undefined, it will cause quakesounds to fail if it is a required setting, and it cannot be referenced in token substitution (see below).

 ### Config example

 If you run quakesounds without any command-line arguments, and without any